We understand it can be daunting if you’ve never been to Church before – or if it’s been a while.

 Because of the Church’s location, parking is somewhat limited; but you can normally park in one of the local side roads (such as Parkhouse Road).

 When you come into the Church building, someone will greet you at the door and offer you a copy of the weekly notices and maybe a song book, although words for all the songs are projected onto the wall at the front.

-The Services normally start at 10.00am and 6.00pm (although evening times can vary).
+The Services normally start at 10.00am and 4.00pm.
 Most morning services last about an hour to an hour and a quarter or a little longer if communion is involved.

 The service will normally consist of singing, Bible reading(s), some prayers and an easy to listen to sermon.
 If you need to leave during a service, no-one will complain if you slip out discreetly.